 Here’s how to make it, including alllllll my best tips from 7 years of a traditional foods diet, and some other tips from Tiffany in a great guest post.

 Homemade stock of all kinds (you can also do it with beef bones and fish bones) is the foundation for the GAPS Diet, which is a very popular gut-healing protocol.
 I’d recommend it, or one of the other gut-healing options listed here (or that have come into being since that post), for anyone with serious gut imbalances.
 And actually, health information is moving so fast in our world, it’s hard to keep up, isn’t it?
-That’s one reason these online health talks are an incredible opportunity, because you get to hear up-to-date info from people in the field (who are way smarter than me!)
+That’s one reason these online health talks (link no longer available) are an incredible opportunity, because you get to hear up-to-date info from people in the field (who are way smarter than me!)

 I’m behind two days already, but you can catch today’s speakers until tomorrow morning – three on the gut-cancer connection, one on autoimmune issue and inflammation, and one on the oral gut health connection.
 The freebies that you get when you sign up include one on candida, leaky gut and thyroid…I have no idea how I’ll find time to listen to any of them, especially with our baby fighting a fever, but I want to!
 (Oh my, I love that at least the bonuses have transcripts so I can skim!
 Yee hah!)